Pagan-friendly events in Texas

 This semi-annual event takes place the second weekend of each April and October.
 The venue is the Addison Convention Center in Addison Circle, just 15 minutes from downtown Dallas.
 Most of the event takes place indoors, but there are a few tables and concessions outside the building.
 It is organized by the publishers of the Holistic Networker, a long-running local magazine.

 The Wellness Expo brings together the holistic and alternative health community in Dallas.
 Over 100 exhibitors offer goods and services catering to conscious lifestyles.
 Shop for treasures, get a psychic reading or spirit portrait, learn about crystals and herbs from an expert.
 Throughout the weekend, free lectures are held in the Stone Cottage just a short walk from the convention center.
 (We're usually set up in the outer hallway.
 Once you've experienced the hustle and bustle of the main hall, come see us for a break!)

-10/19-10/22/2017 - Council of Magickal Arts Samhain 2017 (Central Texas)
+April and October - Council of Magickal Arts Festivals (Central Texas)

 Tickets must be purchased in advance, and current membership is required to attend.
 (Membership dues, tickets, and fees total under $100 per festival.)
 There are discounts available for students, early registration, and volunteers.
 See the website for the most current ticket information.

 Recent festivals have attracted between 250 and 400 attendees.
 Camping is primitive with portable toilets available.
 CMA is clothing-optional.
 Minors are permitted with parents.
 The event happens rain or shine—but since we're in Texas, flash floods and drought can disrupt the normal festivities.
 Check the website for the most current festival info.